Eightfold-Way-Consultants/vpnserver/README.md

 The server is now fully configured.
 You can reboot now, or run the script at `/etc/init.d/start_vpn.sh`.

+## Setup Clients

 **Step 5**: Can be run repeatedly.
 It will create a client for this VPN server.
 Along with the appropriate certificates for the server, it will create `$clientname-$servername.ovpn`.
 This is the file that needs to be transferred to the user to use their new vpn account.
 To accomplish this, a new AWS Secret is created and filled with the contents of this .ovpn file.

+Once step 4 is successful, the script will always run step 5 immediately.
+You can repeatedly call the script to create new client configurations.

+When a new client is created, the OPVN file they need is uploaded to an AWS secret.
+The client can read the secret and save its contents to an .ovpn file on their desktop, and import into openvpn to use the VPN.